Need to talk? Call 1800 882 436.

 Who gets the cord blood I've banked?

-It depends.
-You can make a public donation, where the cord blood is stored then used to treat someone anonymously.
-You'll never find out who this person is, and they won't know who you are.
-But you'll be helping them out, in the same way an organ donor does.
-This is done free of charge, and you receive no payment.
+Donations to public cord blood banks are used to treat patients who need a stem cell transplant.
+You'll never find out who this person is, and they won't know who you or your baby are.
+This is like blood donation.
+The collection and storage are free of charge, and you receive no payment.

-You can also store the cord blood in a private cord blood bank, so it can be used by your family if it is ever needed.
+If you choose to use a private cord blood bank, the stem cells can be used by your baby or other family members.
 Private cord blood banking will involve fees.

 Speak to a maternal child health nurse